PhantomUIx/core/README.md

-# phantom
+# Phantom UI
-A truely cross platform GUI toolkit for Zig.
+A truly cross platform GUI toolkit for Zig.